 Specialists need to manage their workload and timetable conveniently.
 This feature should be integrated with a calendar where they can manage appointments, leave notes, etc.

-It’s also possible to integrate this feature with 3rd-party platforms, for example, to transfer new users’ data to your existing CRM automatically.
+It’s also possible to integrate this feature with 3rd-party platforms, for example, to transfer new users’ data to your existing customer relationship management software automatically.

 Patient profile

-The management of a treatment process requires access to an extended patient profile with their medical history, current diagnosis, prescriptions, lab results, documents, photos, etc.
+Treatment management requires access to an extended patient profile with their medical history, current diagnosis, prescriptions, lab results, documents, photos, etc.

 Mental health professionals should also instantly receive reports, assessments by other doctors, and other information necessary for monitoring a patient’s condition and managing their therapy.